 Should I Eat Whole Egg or Egg White?

-Egg whites are high in protein while being super low in fat, cholesterol and calories.
-Mixing them with veggies is a great way to pack in a protein-rich breakfast while sneaking in some super nutrient dense vegetables.
-I personally love the egg white muffins when I am coming back from a big workout and wanting to bump up my protein intake a bit.
+Egg whites are high in protein while being super low in fat, cholesterol, and calories.
+Mixing them with veggies is a great way to pack in a protein-rich breakfast while sneaking in some super nutrient-dense vegetables.
+I personally love the egg white muffins when I am coming back from a big workout and want to bump up my protein intake a bit.

 Whole eggs, on the other hand, offer both protein and healthy fats while packing in plenty of other nutrients as well.
 Vitamin A, D, E, K, a range of B vitamins, and folate, are just a handful of the goodness found in a whole egg.
 Many believe that whole eggs are one of the most nutritious foods on the planet.